lcmoc/onePass-backend/README.md

 3. Start the docker server, which you can find in `src/docker/compose.yml`
 4. Insert the database to the server script: `src/docker/onePassSqlScript.sql`
 5. If not already happened insert the testdata into the database: `scr/docker/testdata.sql`
+6. Import the postman collections into postman you can find them at: `scr/postman/`

 The API will be available at `http://localhost:8080`.
+Use the postman http request to test the API.

 ## Conclusion